Fact Sheet Article View

 COMMERCE: Authorized critical Harbor of Refuge and critical USCG Search and Rescue Station inside the inlet.
 USCG receives on average 1000 calls for help on the South Shore of Long Island each year.
 Moriches is one of 6 coastal inlets providing access to the Atlantic Ocean.

-BACKGROUND: In 2018, an “Emergency” dredging was accomplished, Approximately 153,000 CY of sand was removed which opened a 200-ft wide path through the inlet.
-During the prior dredging activity the inlet was used as a borrow source of sand to close the breach at Cupsogue Beach that was created by Hurricane Sandy removing approximately 200,000 CY of sand.
+In 2018, an “Emergency” dredging was accomplished with approximately 153,000 CY of sand removed which opened a 200-ft wide path through the inlet.
+In 2012, Moriches inlet was used as a borrow source of sand to close the breach at Cupsogue Beach that was created by Hurricane Sandy removing approximately 200,000 CY of sand.

-The prior maintenance dredging cycle occurred during the winter of 2009.
-Approximately 460,000 CY of material was removed by Suffolk County Department of Public Works and placed at Cupsogue Beach, Smith Point and other areas.
+During a prior maintenance dredging cycle in the winter of 2009, approximately 460,000 CY of material was removed by Suffolk County Department of Public Works and placed at Cupsogue Beach, Smith Point and other areas.

-STATUS: During FY22, funding will provide for commonly performed Operations & Maintenance (O&M) work including monitoring of the channel shoaling conditions, coordination with the users and stakeholders.
-The inlet will be maintenance dredged under the FIMP project with the dredged sand being beneficially reused.
-Production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for this fiscal year.
+STATUS: During FY2024, funding will provide for commonly performed Operations & Maintenance (O&M) work including monitoring of the channel shoaling conditions and coordination with the users and stakeholders.
+The production of an annual hydrographic condition survey and publication of the Controlling Depth Report on the District’s website below, are also scheduled for FY2024.

 CONTACT: